wang296/CS6501-Text-Mining/index.md

 # Announcements

+**January 19**: The slides for introduction to text mining and course policy have been posted.

 **January 18**: Course [Piazza](https://piazza.com/virginia/spring2016/cs6501/home) webpage is available now, please sign up the course.

 **January 18**: The template for course project report is provided [here](http://www.acm.org/publications/proceedings-template).